-Increasing safety on the transportation system in the region must prioritize addressing locations where history or likelihood of fatal and serious injury crashes exists.
+Increasing safety on the transportation system in the region must prioritize addressing locations with a high prevalence or likelihood of fatal and serious injury crashes.
 Deploying countermeasures systemically along with addressing concerns on high injury corridors and intersections will focus the region as projects are planned, designed, and deployed.